 Student safety is of primary importance

-WDI does NOT support internship projects in countries that are on the US Department of State Travel Warning List.
+WDI does NOT support internship projects in countries that are on the US Department of State Travel Advisory Levels 3 and 4.
+On a case-by-case basis at our discretion, we may provide an exception for Level 2 Advisory.
 As you review your internship options, please check and revisit this link periodically as world events develop.
-Also consider the long-term stability of your country of interest as we will not be able to give a final approval for departure if the country’s status changed between proposal approval and your departure date.
-We may provide an exception on a case-by-case basis.
+Note that conditions can change rapidly in a country at any time.
+Therefore, consider the long-term stability of your country of interest as we will not be able to give a final approval for departure if the country’s advisory level changed between proposal approval and your departure date.

 If you are an international student, a student-initiated internship in your home country is not encouraged.
 Our mission is to provide challenging new international experiences; therefore, working in your home country generally will not be considered an “international” experience.
 We may make an exception on a case-by case basis.
 If you feel you have a compelling project proposal, send an email to WDI-Internships@umich.edu as early as possible.

-- Applicants will receive a decision within 3 weeks of submission or by March 23 at the latest
+- – Applicants will receive a decision by February 10.

-- Internships are at least 12 weeks in length (not including travel time) and expected to occur from early or mid-May to mid-August, though the exact start and end-dates and the work schedule are directly negotiated between the intern and the host organization.
+- – Internships are at least 12 weeks in length (not including travel time) and expected to occur from mid-May to mid-August, though the exact start and end-dates and the work schedule are directly negotiated between the intern and the host organization.

 If you are interested in applying for a Student-Initiated internship, we recommend the following steps:

-- Review the WDI Initiatives research activities to determine your project’s relevancy with our initiatives.
+- Review the WDI Sectors’ research and consulting activities to determine your project’s relevancy with our sectors.

-- Send a brief 1-page description of the project you have in mind to WDI-Internships@umich.edu.
-WDI will review your summary and inform you with an initial recommendation within 2 weeks.
+- Stage 1: send your resume and a brief 2-page description of the project you have in mind to WDI-Internships@umich.edu.
+WDI will review your overview and inform you with an initial recommendation within 3 weeks.

 - Once you have a tentative green light, reach out to the organization as soon as possible to flesh out details as communications with organizations outside the US may take longer.

-- A 4-to 6-page statement-of-interest.
+- A 4- to 6-page statement-of-interest.
 The statement is a brief proposal which identifies the organization and what it does, the project supervisor’s brief bio; describes the nature and scope of proposed internship work; project objectives (the organization’s project goals and your own 3-month internship objectives), internship deliverables, expected outcomes (for both the student and the host), how your interest, skill set, and relevant experience will benefit the project; and how the internship may impact your future career path.
-Based on the 1-page preliminary project description, other details may be requested on a case by case basis.
+Based on the preliminary project description submitted in November, other details may be requested on a case by case basis.

 - The organizational structure of the host organization.